projectsveltos/sveltos/docs/events/addon_event_deployment.md

 ### Cleanup

+!!! note
-Please Note: Based on the example above, if a Service is deleted, the NetworkPolicy is also removed automatically by Sveltos.
+    Based on the example above, if a Service is deleted, the NetworkPolicy is also removed automatically by Sveltos.

 ```bash
 kubectl get services -A --selector=sveltos=fv